aloethere/EP1000/docs/laser.md

 Step 1: Export in DXF.
 Connect to the the Computer station

-Step 2: Make sure Air Purifier and Exhaust fume machine is ON.
+Step 2: Make sure Air Assist and Exhaust fume machine is ON.
+This machines eliminate the smell and suck up the fumes/smoke from laser cutting.

 Step 2: Check your work in CorelDraw.
 It is best to place profile near to each other to prevent waste.

-Step 3: Change outline colour. the Red is your cutting(Hairline).
+Step 3: Change outline colour.
+Red is your cutting(Hairline).
 Black is for engraving

 Step 3: Use the correct setting depending on the material you are using.